koonimaru/easy_heatmapper/README.md

 save: a saving directory with a prefix, e.g., "/home/foo/test".
 Default is a current directory.
 If you set as "", no files will be saved.

 WRITE_CLUSTER: True or False.
-Choose if cluster information is output ot not.
+Choose if cluster information is output or not.
 Default=True.

 methods: "", "tsne", "umap", "pca".
 Dimension reduction methods to apply before hierarchical clustering.